 Elizabeth Lastra teaches courses on the arts of medieval Europe, the Mediterranean, and the Islamic world.
 Her research focuses on northern Spanish art and society in the eleventh and twelfth centuries, addressing questions of urbanization, pilgrimage, and the dynamics of socially and religiously pluralistic communities.
 She received her PhD from the University of Pennsylvania and BA from the University of North Carolina at Chapel Hill.
 Before joining Vassar, she was Assistant Professor at the University of Hong Kong.

-- ART 220 Medieval Art and Architecture
+ART 221 Islamic Art and Architecture

-- ART 221 Islamic Art and Architecture
+ART 220 Medieval Art and Architecture

-- ART 320 Seminar in Medieval Art: Topic for 2020/21b: Angels, Demons, and Beasts: Romanesque and Gothic Art
+- Angels, Demons and Beasts: Romanesque and Gothic Art

 Download images for non-commercial use, photo credit required.